abstractmachine/head-md-future-of-drawing/workshop/readme.md

 # Workshop
+"The Future of Drawing" was a workshop held at the [Master Media Design](https://www.hesge.ch/head/en/programs-research/master-arts-media-design), [HEAD – Genève](http://head-geneve.ch) in collaboration with [Caran d'ache](https://www.carandache.com/ch/en) from October 2023 to January 2024.
+17 prototypes were developped, from which four projects were selected and will be exhibited in May 2024 at the [Espace créatif Caran d’Ache](https://plateforme10.ch/espace-creatif-caran-dache/), Plateforme 10, Laussane (cf. [expo](../expo/)).

-This is an archive of the first-semester work of this project.
+This is an archive of that first-semester work on this project.

+## Goals
+In this workshop we are prototyping new and intruiging ideas around drawing, drawing tools, writing, and writing tools, in an age of artificial intelligence.
+This project is the semester project of the [Media Design Master](https://www.hesge.ch/head/en/programs-research/master-arts-media-design) program of the [HEAD – Genève](http://head-geneve.ch).

+A selection of these projects will be exhibited in May 2024.

 ## Projects
-Here are the current student work-in-progress repositories.
+Here are the student work-in-progress repositories.

 - [Andres Acosta Blaschitz](https://github.com/blaschitzandres/head-md-future-of-drawing)
 - [Mathis Baltisberger](https://github.com/Mastis3000/head-md1-future-of-drawing)